 St. George's is the capital of Grenada, British West Indies.
 The city is a popular Caribbean tourist destination that attracts thousands of tourists and cruise ships.
 The main exports are cacao, nutmeg, and mace.
 Grenada is an island between the Caribbean Sea and Atlantic Ocean, north of Trinidad and Tobago.
 Tropical; tempered by northeast trade winds.
 Volcanic in origin with central mountains.
 The official language is English.
 French Patois is also widely spoken.
 The main religion is Christianity.
 The economy of Grenada is a largely tourism-based, small, open economy.
 Over the past two decades, the economy has shifted from one of agriculture-dominant into that of services-dominant, with tourism serving as the leading foreign currency earning sector.
 The country's principal export crops are the spices nutmeg and mace (Grenada is the world’s second largest producer of nutmeg after Indonesia).
 Other crops for export include cocoa, citrus fruits, bananas, cloves, and cinnamon.
+The security risk for expatriates in Grenada is low.
+Risks include low levels of petty crime, and relatively rare violent crime, usually related to drug-trafficking.
+Other risks include hurricanes and tropical storms.
 The population in Saint George's is 0.089 Mil (2014 est.), while the inflation rate is 3.2% (2014 est.).

 Cost Of Living